ymahlau/hisss/README.md

 ```
 You can get the transformed observation by specifying the symmetry as shown in the example above.
 You will always get the action permutation and inverse permutation as an additional output of the step function, since with a symmetry applied the policy needs to be carefully permutated as well to keep everything correct.

+# Limitations
+There are some limitation to the current implementation which may or may not be fixed in the future:
+- In the restricted mode, food is only visible in the observation within the view radius.
+Usually it should be visible outside the view radius in the spawn turn, but this does not happen currently, because our current implementation does not save the food spawn turn.